Financial

 Official FDIC registry of every FDIC-insured depository institution in the United States — 4,000+ active banks and 27,000+ total (including historical).
 Updated weekly from the FDIC BankFind bulk CSV.

-Free, no API key required.
+Free, no authentication required.

 Data Source